mateiradu88/dsa-2021-g3/30413/Matei Radu/Lab03/README.md

-# Lab X
+# Lab 3

-> Edit this file and describe in a few words what you've done in this lab.
+Solved this weeks mandatory problem, even though I encountered some chalanges with string comparisons.